Salkantay Trek 4 Days

 • Aguas Calientes: 2,065 meters (6,774 feet)

-Important to remember: We will find around 05 varieties of mosquitoes, for which we recommend bringing repellent.
+Important to remember: We will encounter around 05 mosquito varieties, so we recommend bringing repellent.

 Food